ssheersh/Quant-Club/zerodha_varsity/mod2/notes.md

 #### Trade trap
 Don't apply these candlestick patterns on extremely small or large candles.
 For extremely small candles, the reason is obvious: there is ambiguity in the direction and thus it's hard to identify direction of the trade.

 On the other hand, lengthy candles indicate extreme activity and thus there is a potential for a deep stop-loss.
-Althought the rewards may be high, in case the pattern fails, the stop-loss would be way too painful
+Although the rewards may be high, in case the pattern fails, the stop-loss would be way too painful

 2. #### Spinning tops(color agnostic)
 * The candles have a small real body
-* The upper and lower dhadow are almost equal
+* The upper and lower shadow are almost equal

 Indicates a lot of drama with the stock:
     * A blue top denotes that the bulls tried to take the tock up, but were unsuccessful